-THTR-230 Principles of Theatrical Design (3 Credits)
+THTR-230 Theatrical Design Fundamentals (3 Credits)

 This introductory design course is intended to acquaint students with a general understanding of the various aspects and issues of design in the theatre, and to encourage students to explore interests and abilities in design.
 Emphasis will be placed upon the process of design for sets, costumes, lights, and properties, as well as upon period historical styles as reflected in design.